Cotter45/TSFW/README.md

 - Seamless Component Handling: TSFW is compatible with a broad range of JavaScript libraries, unshackling you from ecosystem restrictions.

-- Persistent State Management Across Tabs: The built-in state management syncs across tabs with IndexedDB, local storage, or in-memory storage.
+- Persistent State Management Across Tabs: The built-in state management syncs across tabs with local storage, or in-memory storage.

 - Minimalist Yet Functional: It covers the essential features needed for a robust app: routing, state management, component library, and more, all at a fraction of the size of conventional frameworks.